symphoniacloud/dynamodb-entity-store/documentation/AdvancedSingleEntityOperations.md

 const sheepOperations = entityStore.for(SHEEP_ENTITY)
 ```

-The _advanced_ operations are simply a field of that:
+The _advanced_ operations are simply the `advancedOperations` field of that:

 ```typescript
 const advancedSheepOperations: SingleEntityAdvancedOperations<Sheep, Pick<Sheep, 'breed'>, Pick<Sheep, 'name'>> =